2016 Herman Goldstein Award for Excellence in Problem-Oriented Policing Submissions

 The award program advisor, Dr. Rob Guerette, is a Problem-Oriented Guide author and is an expert in problem analysis and assessment.
 You can contact him by email at email@example.com.

 - Summary: To be considered, each entry must begin with a summary of your project.
 The summary should be between 300 and 400 words.
-Begin with the project title, and then, using the four-stage SARA model, explain the nature of the problem addressed, give a brief account of the measures taken, and show results using the most important measures of success.
+Begin with the project title, and then, using the four-stage SARA model, explain the nature of the problem addressed, your analysis of the problem, the responses implemented, and the impact the responses had on the problem.
 You may use headings and bullet points.

 - What was the nature of the problem?